 About Alphanosos

-Alphanosos is a green one-health deep tech company that discovers, thanks to its genuine Artificial Intelligence-based methodology, develops and commercializes actives and products based on patent-pending mixes of edible plant extracts in the fields of animal hygiene and nutrition, dermo-cosmetics, and ultimately, functional foods and disease treatments.
+Alphanosos is a green one-health deep tech company that discovers, thanks to its genuine Artificial Intelligence-based experiential discovery methodology, develops and commercializes active ingredients and products based on patented mixes of non-pharmaceutical, natural and/or chemical ingredients to be used in the fields of human and animal wellness and health, and ultimately, for disease treatments.

-Alphanosos’ current patented and upcoming actives dislodge persistent bacterial communities present at the surface of organs and in cells, and which are often resistant to antibiotics and to the immune response, causing potentially devastating chronic inflammatory diseases.
-Its R&D operation started in mid-2015 and it is now a commercial state company working essentially through commercial distributors and licensing partnerships.
+Alphanosos' Artificial Intelligence allows going beyond traditional phytopharmacological knowledge to generate intellectual property on natural technical ingredients and therapeutic products that are at least as effective as competing traditional chemical approaches.

 The company was co-founded by Pascal Mayer, recipient of the 2022 Breakthrough Prize in Life Sciences.
-The company’s philosophy is to combine proprietary AI and in vitro experiments to compose complex accords allowing for totally new solutions in health, beauty, animal health, food or breeding matters.
+Its R&D operation started in mid-2015 and it is now a commercial stage company allowing for totally new solutions in health, beauty, animal health and food industries.
+Alphanosos business model is to leverage its proprietary AI and botanical expertise to generate intellectual property leading to medium- and long-term royalty payment commitments through commercial partnerships with business leaders in various domains

 More information